facebook/react-native/packages/rn-tester/README.md

 ## Running tests (iOS)

 RNTester provides both integration and unit tests.
 You can run them all by hitting `Cmd+U` in Xcode.
 Alternatively, it is possible to run just unit tests or integration tests using the keybinding after selecting the appropriate scheme (either `RNTesterUnitTests` or `RNTesterIntegrationTests`).

-Please note that to run integration tests, for WebSocket tests, launching the test server is required beforehand: `cd packages/rn-tester/IntegrationTests && ./launchWebSocketServer.sh`.